drewjin/Diffulex/CONTRIBUTING.md

     pre-commit install --install-hooks
     ```

 Then you are ready to rock.
-Thanks for contributing to TileLang!
+Thanks for contributing to Diffulex!

 ## Install Develop Version

-To install TileLang in an "editable" mode, run:
+To install Diffulex in an "editable" mode, run:

 ```bash
 python3 -m pip install --no-build-isolation --verbose --editable .